 With a Medicare Advantage Plan, you may have coverage for things original Medicare doesn’t cover.
 For example, gym memberships or gym discounts, vision, hearing, and dental services may be part of a bundled plan.
 Some plans may offer coverage for services like transportation to the doctor, drugs sold over the counter, and other services that have to do with your health.
 Bundled plans provide benefits to treat specific conditions.
 You will need to check with each private plan before you enroll to see what benefits it offers.
-At Cannon Disability Law, we have an Medicare expert who can help you for free.
+At our law firm, we have a Medicare expert who can help you for free.

 RULES FOR MEDICARE ADVANTAGE PLANS

 There are rules for Medicare Advantage Plans that are set by Medicare.
 Medicare pays a fixed amount for your care each month to the private companies who offer these plans, so they set the rules.